valeoai/blog/_publications/plop.md

 </div>

 ![](../../images/publications/plop/comparison_online.png)
-<div class="caption"><b>Closed loop error locations for urban and track test data</b>, visualized for PLOP and constant velocity baseline.
+<div class="caption"><b>Closed loop error locations for urban and track test data (internal data)</b>, visualized for PLOP and constant velocity baseline.
 We note that braking behind a vehicle can induce multiple high speed errors and stack multiple red dots on the same location.
 Points of interest (traffic lights, roundabout, stop signs) are highlighted on the map.</div>

 <hr>